puppetlabs/puppet-docs/source/learning/definedtypes.markdown

 Defined types take input, and input can get a little dirty --- you might want to check your parameters to make sure they're the correct data type, and fail early if they're garbage instead of writing undefined stuff to the system.

 If you're going to make a practice of validating your inputs (hint: DO), you can save yourself a lot of effort by using the validation functions in Puppet Labs' `stdlib` module.
-We ship a version of `stdlib` with PE 1.2, and you can also download it for free at either [GitHub][stdgit] and [the module forge][stdforge].
+We ship a version of `stdlib` with PE 2.0, and you can also download it for free at either [GitHub][stdgit] or [the module forge][stdforge].
 The functions are:

 - `validate_array`
 - `validate_bool`